 Why is my guppy staying at the top of the tank and gasping?

-Low oxygen levels, poor water quality, or illness are the most common causes of surface gasping.
+Low oxygen levels, poor water quality, or illness affecting the gills are the most common causes of surface gasping.

 Can low oxygen kill guppies?

 Yes.
-Severely low oxygen levels can quickly stress and kill guppies if not corrected.
+Severely low oxygen can stress and kill guppies quickly if it isn’t corrected.

 Why is my guppy hanging near the filter?